taurus-org/taurus/doc/source/tep/TEP18.md

 - For an end-user application based on taurus it is probably better to import directly from the binding (PyQt5 is the best supported) and let taurus to adapt to that choice.
+In this way, one can write idiomatic code that matches better the binding that has been chosen.
 Using the `taurus.external.qt` shim is also possible if one wants to make the code binding-agnostic, but in that case one must keep in mind that the resulting code will be less idiomatic and that the shim's API may be eventually altered to better fit with taurus own requirements.